Voluntary hospital

 A voluntary hospital is a non-profit private hospital.
 They can be distinguished from for-profit private hospitals, and municipal or public hospitals, which are publicly owned.
-Created from the eighteenth century onwards in England, hospitals using this model were established later in America, Ireland, and Australia.
+Created from the eighteenth century onwards in England, hospitals using this model were established later in the United States, Ireland, and Australia.
 They were initially financed by public subscription, philanthropy and fundraising, but in some cases voluntary hospitals now accept varying degrees of state funding for their activities.
 A voluntary hospital may also be a charitable hospital.

 United Kingdom

 By the middle of the 18th century, there were six in London: St Barts, Guy's, St Thomas', Westminster, St George's, and St Mary's (the last to be founded in England, in 1851).
 They provided free medical care to those who could not afford it.
 They were "amongst the chief sources of the advancement of medical science".
 They were the earliest teaching hospitals.

 The 1851 census recorded 7,619 patients in hospital in England and Wales.
-At that time those who could afford it were generally cared for in their own homes.
-In 1901 there were 39,184 hospital patients.
-Standards of care, and of nursing in particular had improved as formal training was established and staffing ratios improved.
+At that time, those who could afford it were generally cared for in their own homes.
+In 1901, there were 39,184 hospital patients.
+Standards of care, and of nursing in particular, had improved as formal training was established and staffing ratios improved.
 Nursing was almost entirely by women.
-Even in 1937 there were less than 100 male nurses employed in the voluntary hospitals.
-In 1900 there were about 11,000 nurses working in voluntary hospitals, some of whom were sent out to do domiciliary nursing.
-In 1937 there were more than 33,000, mostly actually in the hospitals.
+Even in 1937, there were less than 100 male nurses employed in the voluntary hospitals.
+In 1900, there were about 11,000 nurses working in voluntary hospitals, some of whom were sent out to do domiciliary nursing.
+In 1937, there were more than 33,000, mostly actually in the hospitals.
 They worked longer hours for less pay than nurses in the municipal hospitals.

-After the First World War the hospitals began to admit private paying patients and by 1921, 171 of the provincial hospitals had pay beds.
+After the First World War, the hospitals began to admit private paying patients, and by 1921, 171 of the provincial hospitals had pay beds.